Gender and sexuality

 The god-emperor of Yi Ti openly keeps dozens of court concubines, though it is unclear if lesser lords do the same.
 The breakaway kingdom on the island of Leng is ruled by a matrilineal dynasty of god-empresses.
 By tradition, each empress takes two husbands: one from the ethnically Yi Tish settlers on the north of the island, and one from the native Lengii people remaining on the southern end.

-The three surviving city-states of Hyrkoon have all-female warriors, due to the religious belief that only those who give life can take it.
-According to Addam of Duskendale's account, Hyrkoon warrior-women go about bare breasted, with iron rings through their nipples.
+The three surviving city-states of Bayasabhad, Kayakayanaya and Samyriana have all-female warriors, due to the religious belief that only those who give life can take it.
+According to Addam of Duskendale's account, the warrior-women of the Bone Mountains go about bare breasted, with iron rings through their nipples.

 Each tribe of the Jogos Nhai is led by a jhat (war leader) and a moonsinger (combination of priestess, healer, and judge).
 The jhat is usually male and rules over external affairs, while the moonsingers are usually women, who rule over internal affairs.
 If a young male wishes to be a moonsinger, he can – although he must dress and live as a woman.
 Similarly, a young female who wishes to be a jhat must dress and live as a man.
 Zhea the Cruel, one of the most famous Jogos Nhai war-leaders in history, who united them all as jhat of jhats to smash the armies of Yi Ti, was himself born a biological female.

 Not much is known about the cultures of non-human sapient races, who have dwindled to near-extinction in recent millennia.